-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Headteacher, report it directly to the local authority designated officer (LADO).
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Headteacher, report it directly to the local authority designated officer (LADO) and the Director of Human Resources: S. Webb, s.webb@invictus.education

-If you receive an allegation relating to an incident where an individual or organisation was using the school premises for running an activity for children, follow our school safeguarding policies and procedures, informing the LADO, as you would with any safeguarding allegation.
+If you receive an allegation relating to an incident where an individual or organisation was using the school premises for running an activity for children, follow our school safeguarding policies and procedures, informing the LADO, as you would with any safeguarding allegation and the Director of Human Resources: S. Webb, s.webb@invictus.education

-Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see Appendix 3 for more detail).
+Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale (see Allegations of Abuse Against Staff Policy for more detail).

-Inapropriate behaviour by staff/supply staff/volunteers could take the following forms:
+Inappropriate behaviour by staff/supply staff/volunteers could take the following forms: